What is your financial year-end?

 Businesses can use the cost of their expenses to bring down their tax liability.

-The expenses incurred must be wholly and exclusively for the purpose of the business for them to be deemed as allowable, tax-deductible business expenses.
+The expenses incurred must be wholly and exclusively for the business for them to be deemed as allowable, tax-deductible business expenses.

-It’s important to make sure you have good records of all your receipts and bank statements so you can clearly prove your purchases.
+It’s essential to ensure you have good records of all your receipts and bank statements to prove your purchases.
 Stationery, petrol, and accounting fees are some examples of allowable expenses.
 Talk to us if you are unsure about what you can claim.

 4. VAT

-If you’re not VAT registered, this is a good time to check your turnover for the last 12 months and update your accountant on your trading activity.
+If you’re not VAT registered, this is an excellent time to check your turnover for the last 12 months and update your accountant on your trading activity.

-There are certain criteria that when you meet, you will need to register your company for VAT.
+There are specific criteria that, when you meet, you will need to register your company for VAT.
 For instance, one of the criteria is if you have reached the turnover threshold for VAT in Ireland.

 Have Questions?